Network flow logs

 // Start and End are the inclusive time ranges for the network

-// traffic flow information present in this message.
+// traffic flow information present in the message.

 // These timestamps are recorded by the node and subject